sajibsrs/notes-on-github-actions/README.md

 1. workflow_dispatch
 2. repository_dispatch

-#### 2.2.1 workflow_dispatch
+#### 2.2.1 # workflow_dispatch
-The workflow_dispatch event can be used to trigger specific workflows within a repository manually.
-It allows defining *custom, default, and required input properties* within the workflow file.
-These inputs can be accessed using `github.event.inputs` context.
+To manually trigger a workflow, use the workflow_dispatch event.
+You can manually trigger a workflow run using the GitHub API, GitHub CLI, or GitHub browser interface.
+For more information see [Manually running workflow](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).

 Following example requires input from the user and prints the user's input to the logs: